Adaptive weighted approach for high-dimensional statistical learning and inference: Methodologies

-where $p_j(\lambda,\beta_j)$ is a penalty function to ensure the sparsity of $\bm\beta$.
-However, the master has no access to the raw data but only the permission to receive some summary statistics from the workers.
-In such a situation, we have to employ the divide-and-conquer strategy.
-Under the Master-Worker architecture, we suppose that the master can order the workers to execute the same instruction, although it cannot get the raw data from them.
+However, directly solving (\ref{loss0}) is difficult because the central server has no access to the entire data set in the distributed learning system, but only the permission to receive some summary statistics from the agents.
+In such a situation, the distributed learning strategy is a powerful tool to estimate the parameter.

-Let $\mathcal I_j$ be the index set of the samples stored in $j$-th worker, then we propose to use the adaptive lasso method to estimate $\bm\beta$ in each worker: